alex-hiermann/Tic-Tac-Toe/README.md

-This a java-based game which is from the JetBrains Academy: https://hyperskill.org/projects/81?goal=7
+This is a java-based game, which is from the JetBrains Academy: https://hyperskill.org/projects/81?goal=7

 #### Information
 1. Project: Tic-Tac-Toe with AI<br>